 A Portland native and an avid distance runner ever since she competed for Lincoln High School’s cross country and track teams, Alice was a member of Stanford University’s track team during her freshman year of college, until she was sidelined by injuries.
 She consistently placed in her age group in local road races throughout her 20’s.
 Competitive highlights include a 3:06 marathon finish as a law school student.

 In July 2017, Alice took a substantial step towards expanding her offerings by completing the process to become a Certified TRE® Provider.
 Developed by David Berceli, PhD., TRE® stands for Tension & Trauma Releasing Exercises.
-This series of 7 gentle, easy to learn physical exercises is designed to activate a natural process to release stress and tension that has accumulated in our muscles and connective tissue for any reason - whether it be day-to-day life stress, past or ongoing chronic challenges, or sudden traumatic events.
+This series of 7 gentle, easy to learn physical exercises is designed to activate a natural process to release stress and tension that has accumulated in our muscles and connective tissues for any reason - whether it be day-to-day life stress, past or ongoing chronic challenges, or sudden traumatic events.
+TRE® helps gradually down-regulate the nervous system, giving us the opportunity to find increased resilience, improved relationships, and more contentment.
 Alice regularly incorporates TRE® into her own self-care routine as a complement to her running, walking, and yoga practices.
 She is particularly interested in sharing this highly effective stress reduction technique with athletes; with parents of chronically ill children; with family and professional caregivers of Alzheimer's/dementia patients; and with adults whose childhoods (and hence their developing nervous systems) were impacted by adversities such as parental substance abuse or divorce.
-You may learn more about TRE by clicking here.
+You may learn more about TRE® by clicking here.